Merging Memory and Space: A State Space Neural Operator: Methodology

-where $\text{flip}_y(\cdot)$ denotes reversing along the $y$-axis.
-This sequential application of bidirectional SSMs along each spatial dimension allows the model to capture complex spatial dependencies while maintaining computational efficiency.
-We include a schematic of the model architecture in Appendix~\ref{app:architecture}.
+with the final output $y = y_{fwd} + y_{bwd}$.
+For multi-dimensional grids, such as $X \times Y$, bidirectional SSMs are applied sequentially along each axis (first $x$, then $y$), ensuring every spatial location has a full field of view and satisfying Theorem~\ref{thm:main}.

 \textbf{Comparison with Existing Methods.} Unlike Vision Mamba \citep{visionmamba2024}, which processes 2D data in a zigzag manner using bidirectional SSMs, our approach applies SSMs separately along each spatial dimension.
-Additionally, while Factorized Fourier Neural Operators (F-FNO) \citep{tranfactorized} process each spatial dimension in parallel and sum the results, our method applies SSMs sequentially, allowing for more expressive modeling of spatial interactions.
-Due to memory constraints on our available hardware, we do not employ Mamba-based SSMs directly but explore different configurations of 2D and factorized spatial SSMs using S4D in Appendix \ref{app:factorized}.
+While Factorized Fourier Neural Operators (F-FNO) \citep{tranfactorized} process each spatial dimension in parallel and sum the results, our method applies SSMs sequentially, allowing more expressive modeling of spatial interactions.
+Due to memory constraints, we do not employ Mamba-based SSMs directly but explore alternative 2D and factorized spatial SSM configurations using S4D in Appendix~\ref{app:factorized}.